jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 #### Reactive Rendering of Lists of Value Objects

-As `List<T>` as value of a store is a common use case, fritz2 offers a special rendering function for this too:
+As `List<T>` as value of a store is a common use case, fritz2 offers a special `renderEach` function for this too:
-`renderEach`.

 ```kotlin
 // define some store with type of `List<T>`